-The SEAL OF BILITERACY is a distinction that encourages students to pursue biliteracy, honors the language skills our students attain, and serves as evidence of skills that are attractive to future employers and college admissions offices.
-Students meeting the requirements for the Seal of Biliteracy will receive this designation in the form of an insignia affixed to their transcripts or diplomas.
+The SEAL OF BILITERACY is a distinction that encourages students to pursue literacy in two or more languages, honors the language skills our students attain, and serves as evidence of skills that are attractive to future employers and college admissions offices.
+Students meeting the Massachusetts Department Elementary and Secondary Education requirements for the Seal of Biliteracy will receive this designation in the form of an insignia affixed to their transcripts or diplomas.

 To qualify for the Massachusetts Seal of Biliteracy, a student must meet all graduation requirements and:

 (a) Demonstrate a high level of proficiency in English.

 Students who satisfy the English Language Arts requirement of the Competency Determination described in 603 CMR 30.03(2)(a) or (3)(a) satisfy the English criteria for the State Seal of Biliteracy.

 For students who have taken the ENGLISH LANGUAGE ARTS Grade 10 MCAS prior to the spring of 2019, that means meeting or exceeding the PROFICIENT threshold scaled score of 240.
 Students who earn a scaled score between 220 and 238 may satisfy the English Language criteria for the Seal of Biliteracy if they fulfill the requirements of an Educational Proficiency Plan .

 (b) Demonstrate a high level of proficiency in a foreign language.

 Students who attain a score or level at the INTERMEDIATE-HIGH level of the ACTFL Proficiency Guidelines of 2012, published by the American Council on the Teaching of Foreign Languages, on a language assessment approved by the Department satisfy the foreign language criteria for the State Seal of Biliteracy.